mozilla-b2g/gaia-email-libs-and-more/README.md

 For more details on setting up a Dovecot server, see [test/dovecot.md](test/dovecot.md).

+### ActiveSync ###

+The ActiveSync tests like to run against fake servers.
+You could use `make activesync-server` to start the server.

 ### Setup ###

 Create the symlink described above for xulrunner:
 ```
 ln -s /path/to/b2g-desktop b2g-bindir-symlink
+# You could download it in http://ftp.mozilla.org/pub/mozilla.org/b2g/nightly/latest-mozilla-b2g18/
 ```

 On OSX: `/path/to/b2g-desktop` will be something like: